 Forgot Windows 7 password?
-Or, did someone else who used your computer change the login password?
+Or, someone else who used your computer changed the login password?
 In both cases, you’re helpless if you do not have any Windows 7 password reset disk.
 The only option left for you is to install the operating system again.
 As it requires formatting, you’ll loose all your data saved at your hard disk.
-This article is about How to Reset Windows 7 Password without reinstalling the OS.
+This article is about How to Reset Windows 7 Password without password reset disk or reinstalling the OS.

 Power on the computer and the Windows 7 should start.
-When it displays “Starting Windows” long press the power button to force the system shutdown.
+Now, when it displays “Starting Windows” long press the power button to force the system shutdown.
 Windows 7 will treat this as a start up fault and try to recover from the error.
 Don’t worry!
-We’re moving rightly according to our planning.
+We’re moving in the right direction according to our planning.

-Step Two: As there is no real problem, it can’t find any solution and suggests to use system restore.
-But, we are not going to use it.
+- As there is no real problem, it can’t find any solution and suggests to use system restore.
+But, this time, we are not going to use it.
 Click the ‘Cancel’ button.

-Step Nine: Similarly, search for the application file named cmd at the same location.
-Once found, right-click on it and select ‘Copy’.
+- Similarly, search for the application file named cmd at the same location and once found, right-click on it and select ‘Copy’.
 Now, right-click on an empty space and select ‘Paste’.
 Another file named as cmd – Copy is created at the same location.

-Step Ten: Rename the file ‘cmd – Copy’ to sethc.
+- Rename the file ‘cmd – Copy’ to sethc.
+You are almost done.

-Step Eleven: Once done, cancel all the opened windows and finally click the ‘Finish’ button at the ‘Startup Repair’ dialog window.
+- Once done, cancel all the opened windows and finally, click the ‘Finish’ button at the ‘Startup Repair’ dialog window.

-Step Twelve: Your computer will reboot as usual and the log-in screen will appear.
+Finally, your computer will reboot as usual and the log-in screen will appear.
 Press the ‘Shift’ key for five times.
 Voila!
 The command prompt opens without getting logged into the system.
-Now you can use this command prompt to reset Windows 7 password.
+Now, you can use this command prompt to reset Windows 7 password.

 Reset Windows 7 Password using the Command Prompt